 We are less than 10 days away from the San Diego Comic Con!
 To some, its the most wonderful time of the year.
 I wanted to make a quick posts on some ways you can be getting ready or the simple things that might slip your mind, while creating your battle plans and backup plans for the big show.

-This is a God send in the comic con world, whether its Instagram, Twitter or whatever other form of social media you use.
+Social Media: This is a God send in the comic con world, whether its Instagram, Twitter or whatever other form of social media you use.
 If you are planning on being socially active throughout the convention, whether its status updates, or seeing who is doing what and where then you should clean it up.
 There are numerous ways to clean up your sites

 1. Go through your followers: Block any of the spammy, fake, junk looking profiles.
 This is one of the reasons why my follower number is always so low as I do this often, some of the profiles that have 1,000 plus followers have a good handful of bad/junk accounts.

 2. Go through People you follow: See if there are ones that you can unfollow or mute for the time being.
 Yes this may sound rude or mean, but if you are going to be using your social media pages for notifications or to stay up to date on whats going on, this will come in handy.
 There are some pages that retweet anything and I mean anything there followers post, and you really don’t need all of it on your timeline during the convention.
 Plus if you have a second you can unmute them or go to their profiles and check out there feed.

 3. Follow comic con specific people: If you are on Twitter you can set it up where you can get notifications every time someone specific tweets something out, there is also a new setting on Instagram where you will be notified when someone post a picture as well.
 Make sure you follow your favorite artists, celebrity, comic book creators or even the popular one like Nerd HQ that will have random surprise celebrity guests.